Should I Be A Social Service Assistant – 1 Min Quiz

 They guard inmates in penal or rehabilitative institutions in accordance with established regulations and procedures.
 May guard prisoners in transit between jail, courtroom, prison, or other point.
 Includes deputy sheriffs and police who spend the majority of their time guarding prisoners in correctional institutions.

-Be A Social Service Assistant?
+Study To Be A Social Service Assistant

 Social and Human Service Assistants quiz, should i become a Social and Human Service Assistant, is Social Service Assistants suitable for me, do i want to be a Social and Human Service Assistant, Social Service Assistants personality test